SIL vs Home Care: Different SCHADS Obligations Explained | CrossVault

 Classification differences

-SIL workers typically fall under the Social and Community Services (SACS) stream or the Crisis Accommodation stream of the SCHADS Award, depending on the nature of the accommodation.
+SIL workers fall under the Social and Community Services (SACS) stream of the SCHADS Award — disability services work classified under Schedule B. (The Crisis Accommodation stream is a separate sector covering crisis and supported-housing/homelessness services, not NDIS SIL.)
 Home care workers fall under the Home Care stream.

 The streams have different level descriptors.
 A Level 3 home care worker and a Level 3 SACS worker have different role expectations, and misclassifying between streams can mean paying the wrong base rate.